TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/LifeOfAPatch.rst

 be targeted at least for master.
 If other branches are involved, list them in your commit message in the releases line, but still your push goes to master.
 Don't push for all intended branches, push to master only.
 Your patch will most probably be discussed and changed, until it is ready to be merged.
-After this, backports to the other targeted branches are done, the resposibility here takes the person who merged the master patch.
+After this, backports to the other targeted branches are done, the responsibility here takes the person who merged the master patch.

 Long story short: **push to master**.
 The rest is being taken care of when time is right.